spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 ## Limitations

-- Cluster profile variables are currently available only in the EMC.
+- Cluster profile variables are currently available only in the [local UI](../../../clusters/edge/local-ui/local-ui.md).

 - Palette does not support nesting profile variables within macros or other profile variables.